 In the museum, I wandered through a fine selection of traditional and simplified characters written with the typical brush used in ancient times.
 Beginning with inscriptions on oracle bronzes, getting on to bamboo slips and stone steles, this fascinating exhibition displays some 70 masterpieces of traditional Chinese writing.

 Staying on the same floor, don’t miss the Chinese Painting Gallery.
-It’s an exhibition displaying drawing in different styles like figure, landscape, flower and bird painting.
-You will see also the traditional Dan Qing, that literally means the mineral colors of cinnabar and azurite used as pigments, and masterpieces from Yuan, Qing and Ming dynasties to the Yangzhou School.
-This was an important commercial port during Qing dynasty where a group of painters made their living out of their art.
+It’s an exhibition displaying drawings in different styles like figure, landscape, flower and bird painting.
+You will see also the traditional Dan Qing, which literally means the mineral colors of cinnabar and azurite used as pigments, and masterpieces from Yuan, Qing and Ming dynasties to the Yangzhou School.
+This was an important commercial port during the Qing dynasty where a group of painters made their living out of their art.

 After the painting gallery, I headed to the second floor.
 Here I dived headfirst in the elegant collection of ancient ceramics, finely decorated with traditional flower styles and dragons.
 China is famous all over the world for its ceramics so, although I was already exhausted, I couldn’t miss out on those beautiful pots, bowls, tools dating back 8000 years nonetheless.
 From the Neolithic Age to the late Qing dynasty, the exhibition shows some 500 pieces that accompany the visitor along the long and rich Chinese history.

 I spent a whole afternoon musing around such east Asian masterpieces, but I haven’t seen it all, which makes it for the perfect excuse to go back and visit what I missed out the first time.